Welcome! Use code NEWYEAR26 to unlock 25% off all expert-led CLE, CPE, and Professional Skills webinars, and 10% off annual passes.

 Introduction

 This course will assist tax professionals in determining whether flow-through income should be subject to self-employment tax.
 Our veteran pass-through entity panelist will explain how reasonable compensation, payments to partners, and management authority status affect whether an owner's distributive share of income from a pass-through entity is subject to self-employment tax.
-He will examine how recent cases impact self-employment tax and limited partners.
+He will also examine how the recent ruling regarding Sirius Solutions, LLLP affects limited partners operating within and outside the Fifth Circuit.

 Description

-Listen as our self-employment tax expert explains, based on current law and recent cases, what income from flow-through entities can be reported as exempt from self-employment income and the implications for structuring and classifying business entities.
-The panel will also highlight possible legislative changes on the horizon.
+Listen as our self-employment tax expert explains, based on current law and recent cases, including Sirius Solutions LLLP v.
+Commissioner, what income from flow-through entities can be reported as exempt from self-employment income, and the implications for structuring and classifying business entities.

 Presented By